SimoBor99/ARP-thirdass/README.md

 On the process B window, the center of the image will be shown, which is the extracted feature.
 If we move the image on the process A, the center of the image on process B will also move, and leave the image trajectory behind itself.

-The program can be terminated if and only if you press ctrl+c on the two **konsole** windows; if you press involuntary ctrl+c on the **terminal** window, do not be worry: the program will not end unless you press, as it has written before, ctrl+c on the two **konsole** windows.
+The program can be terminated in several ways:
+* if you are server, you can press ctrl+c on the two **konsole** windows; if you press involuntary ctrl+c on the **terminal** window, do not be worry: the program will not end unless you press, as it has written before, ctrl+c on the two **konsole** windows;
+* if you are client, you can press ctrl+c on the only one **konsole** window; if you press involuntary ctrl+c on the **terminal** window, do not be worry: the program will not end unless you press, as it has written before, ctrl+c on the one **konsole** window;
+* if you are in the initial menu, any other key button that is pressed let you to exit from the whole program.

 Development of the program
 ----------------------------------------------

-The program consists in three processes:
+The program consists in five processes:

 * **Master process** This is the process which creates, truncates the segment of shared memory and starts everything: after starting its execution, this process spawns two other processes, passing them, as argument, the name of shared memory.
 When all two children ends their execution ( user presses ctrl+c), it closes the file descriptor, unmap its memory address and then unlink the shared segment memory.

+* **Process A_client** This process shows a grapich interface with a blue print button.
+It creates a socket, for sending to a server, which can be the same machine if the user wants, the arrow button that has been pressed or the click on 'P' button.
+It is important to underline that the server must be exist or, in other words,

 * **Process A** This process shows a grapich interface, where there are a sort of green "cross" and a P button.
 If the P button is pressed, a screenshot of the image is captured and saved.
 Process A has the task to register as bmp file, in the shared memory, the current position of the circle in the 80x30 px area.
 Firstly it creates the image of the circle, with a readius of 30 px and spawns it in the middle of the area, then, every time the user presses any arrow buttons on the keyboard, it creates a new image of the current position of the figure, which replaces the old one.
 The resolution of image is 1600x600 px, so there is a factor of 20x in the building of it.
 Actually the process does not share the bmp file in the shared memory, because it is a dynamic structure; there is one more step for doing that: it copies, bit for bit, the whole structure into an array of char and, obviously, shares it.
 The vector is built in the same way: if it finds colored pixel, sets '1', otherwise '0'.
 When the user presses ctrl+C on keyboard, this process closes all file descriptor, unlinks semaphores and terminates its own execution.